hackclub/hackclub/workshops/personal_website/README.md

 > ![](img/css_add_css_file.gif)

-### 2) Connecting the CSS file in the HTML file
+### 2) Connecting the CSS to the HTML

-Although we've created a CSS file, the HTML file will ignore the CSS file we just created.
+Although we've created a CSS file, until we explicitly tell the HTML file to use the CSS file, it will not use it.
 We have to explicitly **link** the CSS file in the HTML.

-To appropriately **link** the CSS file :
+To **link** the CSS file:

 1. Type the code for the **link tag** (written below), into the **`head`** section of the code.